KartoffelChipss/LifeStealZ/README.md

     recipe:
       # Every item represents one slot in the crafting table
       # The first item in a row is the left most item in the crafting table
-      # If you want a slot to be blank, use 'AIR'
+      # If you want a slot to be blank, use 'AIR' or 'empty'
+      # If you want to use other custom item (like hearts) use the custom item name (e.g. "defaultheart")
       rowOne:
         - "GOLD_BLOCK"
         - "GOLD_BLOCK"